vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

 ### Test data required to run the tests

-1. Create three accounts :
+1. Create three accounts as mentioned in the table.
+2. After that sign in with byron account and add an address.

  |username| password | first name| last name|
  |---|:---:|:---:|---:|